temporalio/documentation/docs/cluster/how-to-quickly-install-the-temporal-cluster-using-docker-compose.md

 ---
-id: how-to-quickly-install-the-temporal-server
+id: how-to-quickly-install-the-temporal-cluster-using-docker-compose
-title: How to quickly install the Temporal Server for testing and local development
+title: How to quickly install the Temporal Cluster using Docker Compose for testing and local development
+sidebar_label: Docker Compose
-description: Use `docker-compose` to quickly install and run the Temporal Server locally to test the system while developing Workflows.
+description: Use `docker-compose` to quickly install and run the Temporal Cluster locally to test the system while developing Workflows.
 tags:
+  - how-to
-  - operation-guide
+  - installation
 ---

-import RelatedReadList from '../components/RelatedReadList.js'

 Use `docker-compose` to quickly install and run the Temporal Server locally to test the system while developing Workflows.